5/1/2019

 President of Wood Mackenzie

-Nealey, you want to take that?
-Yes, no, absolutely, Scott.
-I think first of all, we see modest growth on investment of our key customers over the next five years, Toni.
+Neil, you want to take that?
+Yeah, no, absolutely, Scott.
+I think, first of all, we see We've seen modest growth on investment of our key customers over the next five years, Tony.
 As I mentioned in the introduction, folks are now starting to look more at investment rather than being prudent on the cost side, which is a great operating environment for Wood Mackenzie.
-And as you know, the traditional strengths of Wood Mackenzie is credibility with the market are unique data sets.
-And then we're adding to that in terms of a really intuitive data analytic platform and lens.
-And as I mentioned in the introduction, you know, the launch of that fall of last year, we already have 29 paying customers and we continue to see that growth going over the medium term.
+And as you know, the traditional strengths of Wood Mackenzie is credibility with the market are unique data sets, and then we're adding to that in terms of a really intuitive data analytic platform and lens.
+And as I mentioned in the introduction, you know, launch of that fall of last year, we already have 29 paying customers, and we continue to see that growth going over the medium term.

 speaker